 What we like: Good looks, durable materials, and impressive sustainability measures.

 Like a lot of Patagonia gear, the Storm Shift is rather pricey at $399.
-It’s also not a backcountry-ready piece with its heavy 2-layer build and hanging mesh/polyester lining (although the vents along the outer leg do a decent job dumping heat).
+It’s also not a backcountry-specific piece with its heavy 2-layer build and hanging mesh/polyester lining (although the vents along the outer leg do a decent job at dumping heat).
 But it’s hard to beat the design’s sustainability chops: The Gore-Tex construction is completely PFC-free (including the membrane, DWR finish, and fabric), recycled materials are used throughout, and it’s Fair Trade Certified sewn.
 For a more affordable alternative from Patagonia, check out their $249 Powder Town Pant below, which has a simplified design and in-house H2No waterproofing instead of Gore-Tex...
-Read in-depth review
+Read in-depth Storm Shift review

 See the Men's Patagonia Storm Shift See the Women's Patagonia Storm Shift